Chemicals Used for Paint Removal

 Advertisement

-Methylene Chloride (MC)
+Remove Paint with Methylene Chloride

 Advertisement

 The major and significant drawback of methylene chloride is its health risks.
-The U.S. Consumer Product Safety Commission has formally classified it as a carcinogen and the Environmental Protection Agency has classified it as a hazardous air pollutant.
+The U.S. Consumer Product Safety Commission has formally classified it as a carcinogen and the Environmental Protection Agency (EPA) has classified it as a hazardous air pollutant.

 Advertisement

-Acetone, Methanol and Toluene (ATM)
+Acetone, Methanol and Toluene

 This group of chemicals is typically bunched together to remove paint.
 This highly flammable group effectively dissolves paint from the top layer down.
 This least expensive paint removing mixture should be avoided in closed spaces or those with poor ventilation.